Understanding Your Nervous System

 Your nervous system isn’t broken.
 It’s doing exactly what it was designed to do—protect you.
 The patterns that feel like problems are often survival strategies that worked once.

 The work isn’t to fix what’s wrong.
 It’s to build capacity for what’s next.
 To expand what you can hold.
-To find the brake—and use it.
+To know where you are—and move from there.

 You’re not stuck.
 You just didn’t have the map.